derlaft/ArchBSD/README.md

+> [!WARNING]
+> I forked this repository years ago and since then the original repo disappeared.
+I have nothing to do with the original project, but will keep it for the historical purposes.

 Welcome to the ArchBSD project, currently work is still under process and there is still quite a bit of work to be done.
 However I am approaching to release a test ISO soon after months of work.